CDBG Program Overview

 The City provides a portion of its CDBG funds annually on a competitive basis to eligible outside agencies for specific eligible activities that meet CDBG requirements and that will further the City’s goals and objectives.
 For more information, please use the navigation to the left to view the CDBG guide, forms, and additional information.

-The City of Bellevue is in the process of preparing the draft 2024-2028 CDBG Consolidated Plan which includes gathering and analyzing data, conducting community meetings, and drafting goals and priorities for grant funds.
+The City of Bellevue is in the process of preparing the draft 2025-2026 Action Plan.

-If you have questions regarding the City of Bellevue’s CDBG program, please contact Abby Highland, CDBG Program Specialist, at abby.highland@outlook.com
+For more information please or if you have any questions regarding the City of Bellevue’s CDBG program, please contact Abby Highland, CDBG Program Specialist, at abby.highland@outlook.com